josra/josra.github.io/blog/_posts/2014-10-01-An-automated-git-branching-strategy.md

 ![Lego Components and Products](/images/blog/Lego-component-product.png){: .stdcenter}

-In this picture we have a component: The grey 2x4 Lego block, and we have two products that uses this component: The Millennium Flacon and the Surveillance Helicopter.
+In this picture we have a component: The grey 2x4 Lego block, and we have two products that uses this component: The Millennium Falcon and the Surveillance Helicopter.

 How would you verify the Lego block?

 Probably by testing that the interface fulfills the specs, that the surface is intact and that there aren't any edges from the molding process.

-When you'r done with that it becomes inventory - ready to use.
+When you are done with that it becomes inventory - ready to use.

 How would you verify the two products that uses the component then?